ihvn2020/NMRS-POC-OMODS/README.md

 ﻿# NMRS-POC-OMODS
-the first set of modules that is loded into the POC NMRS
+the first set of modules that is loaded into the POC NMRS